KateDetsyk/KateDetsyk/README.md

 ## 👋 Hi, I’m Kate
-- I'm Bachalor of Computer Science
+- Bachalor of Computer Science
 - Amateur 2D artist
 - Looking for a job